SnowflakePowered/vcdiff/README.md

             //error decoding
         }

-        //if success bytesWritten will contain the number of bytes that were decoded }
+        // if success bytesWritten will contain the number of bytes that were decoded }
 }